FaisalZulfiqarr/hotel-booking-system/README.md

 1. I am charging customer for a booking of a room on per day basis not hourly.
 2. Room would have unique room number in the hotel.
 3. There are 2 user roles one is `admin`(all user related routes are accessible by this role only) and the other is `receptionist`.
+4. There should be a cron-job or scheduler which will trigger one day after the end date of booking to update its status to complete if it remained confirmed.
+But as it was out of the scope of this test description so I just modified the apis to handle if status completed is hit by update api.